Human Resources Management and Labor CSR

 From 2009, we have established the Global Human Resources Office in the Human Resources Division to create a human resources management system and mechanism of appointment to aid Teijin Group employees to be active on a global basis.
 Since April 2014, the general manager of the Human Resources Department of a Group company in Europe has been serving as the deputy general manager of the Human Resources Division and Corporate Officer of the Teijin Group.
 The aim of this personnel arrangement is to roll out our HR strategy on a global level.
 In fact, the implementation of various measures is being accelerated.

-Furthermore, as a part of this initiative, from FY2011, the Group's shared leadership training program, EaGLES, has been expanded to five regions worldwide (Japan, EU, U.S.A., China and Thailand).
 EaGLES training is as an opportunity for all employees in managerial positions in the Teijin Group to acquire leadership experience and learn the Teijin Group's values, management policies and history.
-As such, all employees in Japan and overseas requiring these skills and knowledge are sequentially taking this training program every year.
+As such, all employees in Japan and overseas requiring these skills and knowledge are sequentially completing this training program every year.

 Overseas training for new recruits